 Buying a house is a dream for many Americans, but it can feel very out of reach for some people.
 To qualify for a mortgage, you’ll need an adequate credit score and down payment, which many people just don’t have.

-If you’ve been struggling to figure out how you’ll afford to purchase a home, then the NACA could help.
-This article will explain how the NACA works, and how the organization could help you find your next home.
+If you’ve been struggling to figure out how you’ll afford to purchase a home, then the NACA program could help.
+This article will explain how the NACA mortgage process works and how the organization could help you find your next home.

 What is the NACA mortgage program?

-The NACA is known for its signature loan program, which it calls the Best in America Mortgage Program.
-This mortgage program is designed to make homeownership more affordable for everyone.
+The NACA is known for its purchase program, which it calls the Best in America Mortgage Program.
+This program is designed to make homeownership more affordable for everyone.

 If you applied for a mortgage through a bank or credit union, you would undergo an extensive credit check.
 But the NACA makes it possible to buy a home with: